 The majority of high street stores now have an online presence and with the growth of online retailing we're seeing an emergence of pure-click companies - online only companies that don't have bricks-and-mortar-stores, instead they operate solely via the internet.
 While brick-and-click companies sell products from physical stores as well as online.

 E-commerce is full of opportunity for ambitious graduates, particularly as online retail blends both digital and retail disciplines.
-You could forge a career as a buyer or merchandiser, web developer, UX analyst, SEO specialist, web writer, online security expert or logistics manager.
+You could forge a career as a buyer or merchandiser, web developer, UX researcher, SEO specialist, web writer, online security expert, logistics manager or warehouse manager.

 Who are the biggest online retailers?